 Brice's work was included in the much-lauded exhibition ‘Making and Unmaking' curated by Duro Olowu, at Camden Arts Centre in London, England in 2016.
 Other notable group exhibitions include: ‘A Contemporary Collection', Hepworth Wakefield, Wakefield, England (2020-2021); ‘Artists | Steal From', Galerie Thaddaeus Ropac, London, England (2019), ‘La Diablesse', Tramps, London, England (2016), ‘Home Truths: Domestic Interior in South African Collections' curated by Michael Godby, South African National Gallery, Cape Town, South Africa (2016), ‘New Revolutions', Goodman Gallery, Cape Town, South Africa (2016); ‘Puppet Show', curated by Tom Bloor and Celine Condorelli touring from Eastside Projects, Birmingham, England to Gävle Konstcentrum, Gävle, Sweden and Grundy Art Gallery, Blackpool, England (2013-2014).

-Brice's works are included in prominent collections internationally, including: Smithsonian National Museum of African Art, Washington DC, USA; BHP Billiton Collection, Johannesburg, South Africa; SABC Collection, South Africa; Johannesburg Art Gallery, Johannesburg, South Africa; South African National Gallery, Cape Town, South Africa; Michaelis Cabinet, University of Cape Town, South Africa; Gallery Frank Haenel, Frankfurt, Berlin, Germany; South African High Commission, London, England; Sindika Dokolo - African Collection of Contemporary Art, Luanda, Angola.
+Brice's works are included in prominent collections internationally, including: Smithsonian National Museum of African Art, Washington D.C.; BHP Billiton Collection, Johannesburg, South Africa; SABC Collection, South Africa; Johannesburg Art Gallery, South Africa; South African National Gallery, Cape Town, South Africa; Michaelis Cabinet, University of Cape Town, South Africa; Sindika Dokolo, African Collection of Contemporary Art, Luanda, Angola; Gallery Frank Haenel, Frankfurt, Berlin, Germany and South African High Commission, London, England.